Greeting from the Director

 Plasma Physics and Control

-In order to realize a fusion reactor in a magnetically confined device, it is necessary to maintain a high temperature (~ one hundred million degree Celsius)and a high density (~1020 m-3) plasma for more than one second.
+In order to realize a magnetic confinement fusion reactor, it is necessary to maintain a high temperature (~ one hundred million degree Celsius)and a high density (~1020 m-3) plasma for more than one second.
 In this course, we study key issues required to control the fuel, and others.
 The research issues consist of production of a fusion relevant plasma, control of temperature, density and impurity content in the plasma, optimization of magnetic field structure, injection/pumping of plasma particles, and plasma-wall interaction, which are based upon physical understanding of plasma equilibrium/instability, transport processes, and balances of energy and particles.
 We study these issues aiming at developing an integrated control system for the fusion plasma.

 (a）Production of high density and high temperature plasmas